stencila/stencila/typescript/README.md

 ```

 ## ⚡ Usage

-The main purpose for this package is to provide TypeScript types corresponding to types in the Stencila Schema.
-This allows functions in the `@stencila/node` package to consume and return documents that are strongly typed.

 You can construct a new document, conforming to the Stencila Schema, using the classes provided.
 For example, to construct an `Article` with a single "Hello world!" paragraph: